 - Icterus: No effect on either hemoglobin measurement.

 - Other: Heinz bodies (many, particularly if large) may falsely increase the measured hemoglobin.
 Oxyglobin will contribute to (falsely increase) the measured hemoglobin concentration.

 - Measured hemoglobin: Lipemia (most common), Heinz bodies (typically if affects >50% RBCs in cats), oxyhemoglobin, RBC nuclei (many nRBC).

 - Relative change in RBC number to blood water: Dehydration, splenic contraction secondary to epinephrine (horses).

-- Absolute increase in RBC mass (erythrocytosis): Stimulated by erythropoietin (secondary erythrocytosis) or erythropoietin-independent (primary erythrocytosis, e.g. polycythemia vera or chronic myeloid leukemia)
+- Absolute increase in RBC mass (erythrocytosis): Stimulated by erythropoietin (secondary erythrocytosis) or erythropoietin-independent (primary erythrocytosis, e.g. polycythemia vera or chronic erythroid leukemia)

-- Calculated hemoglobin: Hemolysis of RBC due to sample collection or storage.
+- Calculated hemoglobin: Hemolysis of RBC due to sample collection or storage (in vitro hemolysis).

 - Relative change of RBC to blood water: Over-dilution with fluids, splenic relaxation (anesthetic agents, tranquilizers).